John P. Brown is Legal and Strategic Advisor, Indigenous Initiatives.

 - "Cross-border Actions for Collective Redress – Some Lessons from Canada", in Eva Lein et al, eds., Collective Redress in Europe – Why and How?
 (London: British Institute of International and Comparative Law, 2015) 203 (with Brandon Kain) (Reproduced by permission of the British Institute of International and Comparative Law) which is a comprehensive review of collective redress regimes and issues in Europe.

 - “The Perils of Certifying International Class Actions in Canada” in Duncan Fairgrieve et al, eds., Extraterritoriality and Collective Redress, (London: Oxford University Press (U.K.), 2012, 285 (Reproduced by permission of Oxford University Press) which examines the challenges that international cross-border class action litigation pose to the traditional approach to conflicts of law issues throughout the world.

-- Contributing author of Defending Class Actions in Canada, published by CCH, which is a concise resource on class actions in Canada from a defence perspective.
+- Contributing author of Defending Class Actions in Canada, published by LexisNexis, which is a concise resource on class actions in Canada from a defence perspective.